etrusk/tubaba/.roo/rules/00-global.md

 Long sessions degrade context.
 Apply these checkpoints:

 **Every 5 substantive messages or 30 minutes:**
-- Re-read `specs/plan.md` if implementing
+- Re-read `specs/plan.md` if implementing production work
 - Verify current work aligns with requirements
 - Check if decisions should be logged to `memory-bank/01-decisions.md`

 **Before starting new subtask:**
-- Re-read `specs/tasks.md` for current priorities
 - Confirm previous subtask is complete
+- Check current task scope and acceptance criteria

 **When uncertain or output feels "off":**
 - Ask: "Should I re-read the current project state?"